-- a.
-Individuals and families who are currently experiencing homelessness. - b.
-Individuals and families at risk of homelessness. - c.
-Individuals and families fleeing, or attempting to flee, domestic violence, dating violence, stalking, sexual assault. - d.
+- 1. Individuals and families who are currently experiencing homelessness. - 2.
+Individuals and families at risk of homelessness. - 3.
+Individuals and families fleeing, or attempting to flee, domestic violence, dating violence, stalking, sexual assault. - 4.
 Veterans and families that include a veteran family that meet one of the preceding criteria.